door2door-io/door2door-sdk-android-deprecated/README.md

                     .build();

 ### JavaDoc
-The javadoc is available at the docs/javadoc directory.
+The JavaDoc is available at the docs/javadoc directory.

 ### Example
-For an example on how to use the SDK see the [door2door-example-android](https://github.com/door2door-io/door2door-example-android).
+For an example on how to use the SDK,refer to [door2door-example-android](https://github.com/door2door-io/door2door-example-android).

 ## Developer Guide
-The goal of this is to provide all the information a new developer would need to start with the development.
-When using it if for some reason you need some additional information, please make sure that this README.md file is updated.
+The goal of this guide is to provide all the information a new developer would need when starting  development.
+If additional information is required, please ensure this README.md file is updated.
 ### Git workflow
-We are using the gitflow.
+Door2Door uses gitflow.
 More information on how gitflow works can be found [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 ### Building
 To build the project in the command line run: